jeffreyb7/performance_cars_app/README.md

 ## *Work in progress*

-## Website that displays performance specs of new car models.
-## This uses Node.js Express, Redis, and Docker.
+## Web application that displays performance specs of new car models utilizing Vue.js, Express.js, Redis, and Docker.